This

 generation, although only as a proof-of-concept.
 The feature was tested with a web service

-updating a single DB2 table: program JSPG2 updates table EMPLOYEE, from IBM’s
+program JSPG2 which updates table EMPLOYEE, from IBM’s Sample DB2

-fields, Currency to prove that column names that are COBOL reserved words can
+Currency to prove that column names that are COBOL reserved words can be

 Build 16.2.239 added: -